acceldata-io/internal_trino_ssl/README.md

 You can pass additional arguments to trino-setup by appending \`&#x2013;\` after your command.
 These will be explained in [2.4](#org336750f).

 Example usage:
+    ./coordinator -i ~/.ssh/my_ssh_key -H 10.100.11.25 -u acceldata
+    # Or specify where you want the coordinator cert saved to your local machine
     ./coordinator -i ~/.ssh/my_ssh_key -H 10.100.11.25 -u acceldata -f ~/trino-cert.crt